-- you were married to, or you are the family member of, a Service member and you were residing in his/her home with him/her
+- you were married to, or you are the child of, a service member;

 - one of the following is true:

-- s/he was convicted by court-martial of an abuse offense AND either s/he is separated from active duty after the conviction OR s/he is sentenced to forfeiture of all pay and allowances.1
+- s/he is sentenced to forfeiture of all pay and allowances.1

-The payments are made once a month for 12-36 months and will begin either:
+The payments are made once a month for up to 36 months and will begin on the date when:

-If the commander is considering separating your spouse from the military, you may want to check with your FAP counselor to make sure the commander prepares the appropriate documentation for you to receive these benefits.
-You may also check with the FAP to find out what the monthly compensation amount will be for you and your children.
+If the commander is considering separating your spouse from the military, you may want to check with your FAP victim advocate to make sure the commander prepares the appropriate documentation for you to receive TC benefits.
+The FAP can also help you to find out what the monthly compensation amount will be for you and your family.

-Note: Even if you do not qualify for the Transitional Compensation Program, military service regulations require service members to provide “adequate support" to their family members.11 You can talk to the installation legal office for more information.
+Note: Even if you do not qualify for the Transitional Compensation Program, military service regulations require service members to provide “adequate support,” which includes child support, to their family members.1 You can talk to the installation legal office for more information.